-A well-written Brand Plan makes choices in how to allocate your brand’s limited resources to drive the biggest return.
-The plan gains approval from senior management around spending, strategies, tactics, goals and projects.
+A smart Brand Plan makes choices in how to allocate your brand’s limited resources to drive the biggest return.
+The plan gains approval from senior management around spending, strategies, tactics, goals, and projects.
 The plan aligns, steers and inspires all functional areas of the organization including marketing, sales, finance, supply chain, product development, human resources and any outside agencies.
 And lastly, the Brand Plan even helps the Brand Manager who wrote it, to stay focused on delivering on what they said they would deliver.

 An effective Brand Plan answers where are we, why are we here, where could we be, how can we get there and what do we need to do.
-Once you answer these 5 strategic questions, you will see that you have your analysis, key issues, vision, goals strategies, execution and measurement.
+Once you answer these 5 strategic questions, you will see that you have your analysis, key issues, vision, goals strategies, execution, and measurement.

 While there is a lot of work with our planning process, you will end up with a Brand Plan on ONE PAGE.

-Before you start in on working on the Brand Plan, we recommend that you write 2-3 bullet points for each of the 5 strategic questions.
+Before you start in on working on the Brand Plan, we recommend that you write 2-3 bullet points for each of the five strategic questions.
 This provides an outline to ensure the overall flow of the plan.
 Below is our recommended strategic worksheet:

 Elements of the Brand Plan